-GitHub's reliability hit 86% uptime last month, below one nine, and is getting worse.
-A data integrity incident followed more outages, with GitHub leadership citing a 3.5x increase in AI-driven service load as the cause.
+GitHub's reliability hit 86% uptime last month, below one nine, and falling.
+A data integrity incident compounded the outages.
+GitHub leadership blames a 3.5x increase in AI-driven service load.
 Mitchell Hashimoto, creator of Ghostty and a prolific open source contributor, has publicly quit GitHub, calling it unfit for professional work.

 [READ ORIGINAL →]